This page contains affiliate links. Please read our disclosure for more info.

 It’s a wonderful oasis from the busy city and having a picnic on the large lawns here is one of our favourite things to do in Shinjuku, especially under the cherry blossoms.
 They have late blooming blossoms if you miss the main early April season.

-Details: 500 yen ($3.70) entrance fee.
-Open 9 am – 4.30 pm (until 7pm in summer).
-Closed on Mondays.
 The Shinjuku Gate entrance is a 10-minute walk from the New South Exit of Shinjuku Station.

-10) Watch Sumo
+12) Watch Sumo

-Japan’s national sport is steeped in tradition and matches still include rituals that date back to its origins as part of the Shinto religion.
+Japan’s national sport is steeped in tradition and sumo matches still include rituals that date back to its origins as part of the Shinto religion.

 Sumo wrestling tournaments take place in Tokyo in January, May and September, each lasting for 15 days.
 If you are visiting at this time, try to get a ticket.